Rv-scoding/Progress-Report/status.md

 #### What problems, if any, have you encountered?

 I havent encountered any major problems so far but I might run into problems making the custom projcttile.
-I did find it a little difficult to figure out how to add Gondensed Gel to the KingSlime loot bag.
+I did find it a little difficult to figure out how to add Condensed Gel to the KingSlime loot bag.